Grand Ethiopian Renaissance Dam: Reactions: cooperation and condemnation

 During the summer of 2022, U.S. envoy Mike Hammer visited both Egypt and later Ethiopia to build relations and discuss the Ethiopian dam.

-In August 2022, the United Arab Emirates (which has good relations with both Ethiopia and Egypt) has stated that it wants the three nations to hold meetings once again.
+In August 2022, the United Arab Emirates (which has good relations with both Ethiopia and Egypt) stated that it wants the three nations to hold meetings once again.
 However, talks between the three nations stagnated throughout 2022.
-In early 2023, Egypt and Sudan began conducting joint military drills, indicating to some that despite official reports, negotiations had broken down.
-Policy experts speculate several causes for the breakdown in negotiations.
-Egyptian military officials primarily cite concerns about water-sharing, whereas Khartoum has alleged that it had not received certain guarantees from the Ethiopian government related to the purchasing of electricity generated by the GERD in the future.
+In early 2023, Egypt and Sudan began conducting joint military drills, indicating to some that, despite official reports, negotiations had broken down.
+Policy experts have speculated that several factors caused the breakdown in negotiations.
+Egyptian military officials primarily cite concerns about water-sharing, whereas Khartoum has alleged that it had not received certain guarantees from the Ethiopian government regarding the purchase of electricity generated by the GERD in the future.
 Some observers speculate that as the GERD project nears completion, Ethiopia's negotiating leverage increases relative to that of Sudan and Egypt, further inciting global concern over a future conflict between the nations in the Nile region.
-Recently, U.S. President Joe Biden issued a statement affirming U.S. commitment to protecting Egypt's water supply.
-In 2021, Ethiopian prime minister Abiy Ahmed, in a move sparking controversy throughout the continent and Europe, invited a South African delegation, including government and quasi-government figures, to Addis Ababa.
+Recently, U.S. President Joe Biden issued a statement affirming the U.S. commitment to protecting Egypt's water supply.

 In July 2025, US President Trump announced that the US would work to resolve the dispute around the dam, a move that was welcomed by Egyptian President Sisi.

+In February 2026, the Ethiopian government confirmed the full completion of the Grand Ethiopian Renaissance Dam (GERD).
+Generating over 5,150 megawatts, the dam has transitioned into a regional energy hub, with Ethiopia securing long-term power export agreements with Kenya for up to 400 MW.